 Doorway jumpers are an excellent option if you are staying in one immediate location and need your child to as well.
 Once they are securely fastened into the jumper, they will not be able to run off until released.
 However, they may not be the best available choice if you are planning on moving from room to room, as each time you relocate you will need to disassemble and reassemble your baby jumper.

 If you are planning on moving around more, an activity center jumper may be a better bet.
 These self-contained activity centers are more easily moveable, and give your child the chance to practice standing and walking.

 For those days when you're running around and need to be able to pick things up at a minute's notice, the incredibly popular Fisher-Price Rainforest Jumperoo is a highly recommended pick.
-It is also the #1 best seller in their Baby Activity Centers & Entertainers section.

 Every baby jumper is different, but most contain attached and easily reachable toys.
 Some, such as the Fisher-Price Woodland Friends SpaceSaver Jumperoo focus on simplicity, with just a few (albeit very well-made and detailed!) attached animal toys.
 It's a solid option if your child has shown a preference to one kind of toy and little interest in other ones.

 Meanwhile, the Fisher-Price Luv U Zoo Jumperoo is filled with so many toys that the product description can't even list them all!
 It's the perfect option for the child that constantly moves from one toy to the next and frequently grows bored playing with the same thing.

 Note that jumpers with a lot of attached toys are a bit less portable than their counterparts and frequently less affordable.